eyjohn/evdev.me/about.md

 As you have probably already figured out the name EvDev comes from my name **Ev**geny and Software **Dev**elopment.

-This blog will aim to explore the various topics of cloud, containerisation, tracing and reliability and any miscellaneous problems that I find along the way.
+This blog will aim to explore the various topics of cloud, containerisation, tracing, reliability and any miscellaneous problems that I find along the way.
 I may also occasionally delve into non-technical subjects such as agile methodology or organisational change.

 Feel free to join in the discussion by posting a comment or sending me a message.